Search-and-Discovery-Management/arbitra-backend/api_contract.md

 ## PUT /api/app
 ----
-    Updates the mappings of an index
+    Updates the name of an app

 * **URL Params**